Oudtshoorn Local Municipality: Geography

 The municipality covers an area of 3537 km2 in the Little Karoo, stretching from the Swartberg mountains in the north to the Outeniqua Mountains in the south, and from the Gamkaberg in the west to the Kammanassie Mountains in the east.
 It abuts on the Prince Albert Municipality to the north, the George Municipality to the east, the Mossel Bay Municipality to the south, the Hessequa Municipality to the southwest and the Kannaland Municipality to the west.

+Demographics

-According to the 2011 census the municipality has a population of 95,933 people in 21,910 households.
-Of this population, 77.3% describe themselves as "Coloured", 12.5% as "White", and 9.1% as "Black African".
-The first language of 91.0% of the population is Afrikaans, while 4.8% speak Xhosa and 2.3% speak English.
+According to the 2022 South African census, the municipality had a population of 138,257 people.
+Of those, 76.1% identified as "Coloured," 8.9% as "White," and 8% as "Black African."
+Between 2011 and 2022, the population grew at an annual rate of 3.6%.

 Most of the residents of the municipality live in the town of Oudtshoorn, which as of 2011 has a population of 61,507.
 East of Oudtshoorn are the towns of Dysselsdorp (pop.
 12,544) and De Rust (pop.
 3,566).
 There are small agricultural villages at Armoed (pop.
 472) and De Hoop (pop.
 151).